 Following on from our Blueprint 2015 research work, the SCDI Forum 2016 in St.Andrews examined 'The Emerging Economy', while the SCDI Forum 2017 in Edinburgh explored 'Brave New Worlds? - Economic Growth & Wealth Creation'.

 The documents accessible below are relevant to this area and may be of interest to you.

 SCDI produces a number of Publications - including policy-related Reports & Analysis.
 You can access further details of these here.

 Please click below to access contact details for SCDI.

-BUSINESS EXCELLENCE AWARDS: 7 CATEGORIES OPEN FOR ENTRY!
-Awards Dinner: Friday 8 September 2017 - TRead more...
+BUSINESS EXCELLENCE AWARDS: 7 CATEGORY WINNERS ANNOUNCED!
+Awards Dinner: Friday 8 September 2017 -Read more...

 Thursday 21 September 2017 (9.00am - 4.15pm)Venue: University Of Strathclyde Technology & InnovaRead more...